 During 2014-2019 I led the Arts and Humanities in the Digital Age training programme for the CHASE doctoral training partnership.
 In 2017 I was the Principal Investigator of the A Question of Style project, which was funded by a Research Society for Victorian Periodicals Field Development Grant.
 In 2016-2019 I was a member of the Executive Committee of the British Association for Romantic Studies (BARS).

 My Digital Humanities research interests are stylometry, text analysis and their applications to the study of literature.

-My Literary and Irish Studies research interests are the works of Irish author Thomas Moore (1789-1852), Book History, 19th-century Irish periodicals and newspapers, the history of reading, comic books and graphic novels.
+My Literary and Irish Studies research interests are Irish author Thomas Moore (1789-1852), Book History, 19th-century Irish periodicals and newspapers, the history of reading, comic books and graphic novels.

 In this short video [2:16 minutes], I discuss the 80th anniversary of Superman:

-I am the author of a unit on Electronic Literature for the A335 Literature in Transition module.
-I am currently working on a unit on an illustrated novel for the new Level 2 module in English A233 Telling Stories: The Novel and Beyond.
+I am the author of a unit on Electronic Literature for the A335 Literature in Transition module and of a unit on Neil Gaiman and Charles Vess' illustrated novel Stardust for the Level 2 module A233 Telling Stories: The Novel and Beyond.